mounikakrishna8/wb-assess-1/src/wb-assess-1.md

 **_What's the difference between defining and calling a function?_**

 ```
-=> Defining function is like declaring a function to perform a task repeatetively. where as calling a function is to do that task.
+=> Defining function is like declaring a function to perform a task repeatetively. where as calling a function is to do that task. when we call a function it executes any code written inside of it.
 ```

 ### B.2.
 Describe these data types.